-A day life law student, especially a 1L, is filled with study, papers, legal citations, learning legal research, being yelled at in class, reading cases and then reading more cases.
+A day in the life of a law student, especially a 1L, is filled with study, papers, legal citations, learning legal research, being yelled at in class, reading cases and then reading more cases.

 Here are a few tips that I wish someone had someone had written out and given out to all the first year law students.

-LEGAL CASE BRIEFS First is that good attorneys do not necessarily make good teachers.
+First is that good attorneys do not necessarily make good teachers.
 Your law professor will insist that you do legal case briefs.
-THIS IS A COMPLETE WASTE OF TIME There are a lot of free resources for legal case briefs and I have included links to some of them on the individual course pages.
+THIS IS A COMPLETE WASTE OF TIME and of your day.
+There are a lot of free resources for legal case briefs and I have included links to some of them on the individual course pages.
 Lexis-Nexis and Westlaw also provide legal case briefs.
 I prefer the "Lawyers Edition" on Lexis Nexis.
 If you are not familiar with them go to the Legal Writing page and do the tutorials.
 The best way to do case briefs is to include them in your legal outline.

 CHECK THE SPECIFIC COURSE LINKS ON THE LEFT FOR MORE SAMPLE EXAMS

-TAKE TIME FOR YOURSELFGet involved in activities outside of class.
+TAKE TIME FOR YOURSELF Every day get involved in activities outside of class.
 Treat law school like a job and give it your best, but be sure to get involved in activities outside of class.
 Try joining a student group or picking up a hobby.
 You need to keep up an exercise routine.
 One of my major mistakes was to spend time studying and snacking and not enough time walking, jogging or at the gym.

-Before you decide to go to law school or if you have already been accepted, I suggest that you read either Law School Confidential or Planet Law School.
-Then Legal Reasoning by Delaney.
+Before you decide to go to law school or if you have already been accepted, I suggest that you read Succeeding in Law School and then Legal Reasoning by Delaney.
 This will get you started on the right track.

 This is from Melly who teaches law and bar review: